 Our accommodations will vary based on our location.
 However, all hotels and lodges are among the highest rated in the country both for location and amenities.
 Most hotels will provide single rooms (double occupancy), however there is the possibility of dormitory arrangements in a couple of locations along the circuit, depending on availability.

 Some of the activities that you may choose to participate in while on the Tour Du Mont Blanc are strenuous and should not be undertaken if you have any health conditions which may put you at risk.
-You are strongly advised to consult your physician for a thorough medical check-up and clearance before attempting the trip.
+You will be required to consult your physician for a thorough medical check-up and clearance before attempting the trip.
+Any medical conditions must be disclosed on your registration forms.
 If you are over 50 years old, talk to your doctor about doing a “stress EKG”.
 Should you require any medication whatsoever, you must provide your own and be able to administer it yourself.

 No Visa is required for travel while in Europe.
 You should carry a photocopy of your passport, insurance information and emergency contact numbers with you at all times.
 You should leave a copy of this information with a friend or relative at home.

 FROM OUR TRAVELERS

 “Overall this one of the best adventure trips I’ve ever been part of and I believe it was primarily do to the outstanding work of BWA.
 Even during tough stretches BWA remained calm and control and very accommodating to everyone’s needs “

 “What a fabulous experience!
 Beautiful scenery, loved the fellow hikers, the guides were great, the BWA staff was helpful and made sure we had a great time, and the food was terrific!”

 “The Guides were fantastic!!!!
 I hope to see them again on another trip!”